All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 A Bit of Historical Excursion

-However, as they say, you can't take words out of a song.
+However, as they say, you can't remove words from a song.
 Spanish missionaries in South America saw in the structure of the passionflower's flower symbols of the Passion of Christ:

 • the stamens – are the nails